 What we are doing

-We’re supporting communities to create associations to sustainably manage natural resources, improving livelihood security for over 1,500 fishers and wetland plants users.
-We’re helping farmers to grow climate-resilient crops that use less water and don’t need harmful pesticides, yet deliver better yields.
+We’re helping communities create associations to sustainably manage natural resources, which will support the livelihoods of more than 1,500 people including fishers and farmers.
+We’re helping growers to produce climate-resilient crops that use less water and don’t need pesticides – so are better for wetlands - yet deliver better yields.

 Healthier wetlands will help the sarus crane to survive in Cambodia.
 People love seeing these beautiful animals so we’re helping to set up sustainable wildlife tourism to benefit local people directly.